Sammaiah-Guguloth/Tic-Tac-Toe/README.md

 ## How to Play

-To play the game, simply open the `index.html` file in your web browsero or you can go to the github pages link given below.
+To play the game, simply open the `index.html` file in your web browser or you can go to the github pages link given below.

 Then...